The Reality and Responsibility of Being a Dog Behaviourist

 The Responsibility of The Dog Behaviourist....

 The impact on an owner or family (and indeed the dog) caused by a severe behavioural issue(s) should in my view never be taken lightly and in my mind it is quite one thing taking on the responsibility of offering a dog training service and quite another offering behavioural modification services.
 The role in my humble opinion, of the dog behaviourist is to be able to take the time and have the knowledge not just to understand the problem(s) and the relevant treatment protocols but understand the impact of the problem on an individual/family and to work with the dog and the individual/family in a way that provides workable solutions also takes into account what is realistic for the individuals concerned.

-In many cases the extreme trauma that can occur from having to rehome or euthanise and dog can be avoided by early intervention of and guidance from a suitably qualified and experienced dog behaviour practitioner. it is therefore every dog behaviourists responsibility to ensure they they have the necessary skills to take on the challenge and responsibilities of each individual case and if they do not to ensure that the refer to matter to someone more able to assist the client in their specific circumstances.
+In many cases the extreme trauma that can occur from having to rehome or euthanise a dog can be avoided by early intervention of and guidance from a suitably qualified and experienced dog behaviour practitioner. it is therefore every dog behaviourists responsibility to ensure they have the necessary skills to take on the challenge and responsibilities of each individual case and if they do not to ensure that they refer to matter to someone more able to assist the client in their specific circumstances.

 The Role of the Dog Behaviourist